The Nest

 425 Henry Street, Brooklyn, NY 11201

 John M. Harrigan is located in Cobble Hill, Brooklyn, and serves Pre-K and K-5.
 It is one of the most popular schools in the area as it’s a progressiveP.S.
-29 John M. Harrigan school that rivals any private schools in the area.
+29 John M. Harrigan school that rivals any private school.
 The school seeks to connect studies with the children’s real lives and to include them in decisions, which means plenty of collaboration and brainstorming ideas within the classroom.

 Writing is also a large part of the school, and there is even a journalism club where 4th and 5th graders can write and put out a “PS29 Post”.
-Parents are very active at PS29 by helping run after school clubs and programs, raise money to pay for assistants in kindergarten, and even fund the post put out by the journalism club.
+Parents are very active at PS29 by helping run after-school clubs and programs, raising money to pay for assistants in kindergarten, and even fund the post put out by the journalism club.

 7. P.S.
 41 Crocheron